A business owner’s guide to Small Business Saturday

 - Sending out email newsletters

-- Promoting Small Business Saturday sales on Facebook, Twitter or other social media
+- Promoting Small Business Saturday sales on your own social media

 - Setting up a cross-promotion with another business